ymcmrs/PyINT/README.md

     Step5: Generating interferograms.
 Using SLC2Ifg.py
     Step6: Loading data for further time-series analysis.
 Please check mintPy (https://github.com/ymcmrs/MintPy).

-PS:  All of the above codes are based on the hypothesis that you have installed [GAMMA](https://www.gamma-rs.ch/).
+Note:  All of the above codes are based on the hypothesis that you have installed [GAMMA](https://www.gamma-rs.ch/).

 ### 4 Citing this work